 The interview process can be scary and intimidating, and it takes preparation!
 This can be hard to tackle alone.
 What do I need to say?
 How do I need to dress?
 What if I don’t know how to answer a question?

-This is why you are here, reading this article, and we at Friday Staffing are here to help.
+This is why you are here, reading this article, and we at Friday Services are here to help.
 So, take a deep breath, and focus on these main things:

 1. Do your research!

 Before you go in to the company, do as much research as you can.
 Look up the company you are interviewing for and take notes.
 Write down a few numbers or facts, and pay attention to the company philosophy or motto.
 Companies like to know that you are serious about them, and that you have gone the extra mile to do research.
 Maybe even venture out from the company website and check out their blog or social media.

 Once you have done your due diligence and studied up on the company, it’s time to practice.
 Conduct a mock interview with a friend, or with your family, or even with your dog!
 You do not want to sound rehearsed in the interview, but you do need to sound confident.
 It is all about selling yourself, so practice (and confidence) is key.